ogsub/SinglePassAssembler/README.md

 # MyAssembler
  Project made for better understanding of GNU Assembler

-This project is structured according to C++ file structure best practices.
+This project is structured according to C++ best practices.
 It is developed on Linux for Linux, Ubuntu ver.
 20.04 LTS.
 Uses:
   - C++
   - Make (Makefile)